elixirschool/elixirschool/_posts/2019-03-19-til-validations-and-constraints.md

  >}
 ```

-Now we got an application that makes sure that no two users can share the same email!
+Now we have an application that makes sure that no two users can share the same email!
 Constraints are important to ensure that at a database level the data still has integrity.

 One caveat to talk about is that where validations can be checked simultaneously, constraints